meltyourface/blank/posts/Anton-LaVey/Satanism-Self-Worship-and-Personal-Development-in-LaVeys-Church-of-Satan/index.md

 ---
 Answer: Satanism, for LaVey, was primarily a form of self-worship and a celebration of humanity's carnal nature, with symbolic and theatrical elements employed to enhance its appeal.

-Explanation: Anton LaVey (1930-1997), the founder of the Church of Satan and the author of The Satanic Bible, was primarily influenced by his understanding of humanity's carnal nature and disbelief in supernatural beings.
+**Explanation**: Anton LaVey (1930-1997), the founder of the Church of Satan and the author of The Satanic Bible, was primarily influenced by his understanding of humanity's carnal nature and disbelief in supernatural beings.
 His approach to Satanism was not about worshiping an external, literal figure of Satan, but rather using Satan as a symbol of individualism, personal strength, and pride.
 In this sense, LaVeyan Satanism focused on the celebration of the self and the development of personal values that opposed conventional religious teachings.

 One of the primary principles of LaVeyan Satanism is a belief in the individual's pursuit of their own desires, placing self-interest above all else.
 This form of Satanism does not encourage self-assurance at the expense of others, but instead, advocates for personal growth and self-awareness.
 This emphasis on self-worship sets it apart from other forms of Satanism that might focus on external deities or the supernatural.